Cameroon votes in presidential election as Paul Biya, 92, seeks eighth term

 ‘Divide to rule’

 “We shouldn’t be naive.
-We know full well the ruling system has ample means at its disposal to get results in its favour,” Cameroonian political scientist Stephane Akoa told the AFP news agency, while noting that the campaign had been “much livelier” in recent days than previous versions.
+We know full well the ruling system has ample means at its disposal to get results in its favour,” Cameroonian political scientist Stephane Akoa told the AFP news agency, noting that the campaign had been “much livelier” in recent days than previous versions.

 “This poll is therefore more likely to throw up surprises,” he said.